Rugby league star Sir Billy Boston’s knighthood ‘a little bit late’, says son

 It comes after a campaign by local councillors, MPs and leading figures in the sport to get him honoured – and Sir Billy’s family were supported by Josh Simons, the MP for Wakerfield, near Wigan, at the event.

-Prime Minister Sir Keir Starmer said it was a “historic wrong” that no rugby league player had been knighted before.
+Prime Minister Sir Keir Starmer said it was an “historic wrong” that no rugby league player had been knighted before.

-He said: “Billy Boston is a true trailblazer whose contributed hugely to rugby league.
+He said: “Billy Boston is a true trailblazer who has contributed hugely to rugby league.
 It is a historic wrong that a sport which is the backbone of so many communities has waited so long to receive this honour.

 “Boston is a legend of the game who overcame prejudice to represent Great Britain and opened the door to a more diverse game.